artists use The rule of thirds to create dynamic compositions

 Divide the painting surface into nine equal parts.

-the rule of thirds creates balanced paintings
+the Rule of Thirds creates a balanced composition

-Think of a teeter tooter.
+Think of a teeter totter.

 In a painting we place our subject, the focal point one third of the way into the painting.
 The rest of the painting takes up the remaining two thirds of the space.

 A painting with unequal parts is more interesting and attractive to the viewers.
 The focal point draws the people in.
-Then their eyes have space to move around in the other parts of the painting.

-A focal point dead center in the middle of the painting, divides the painting in two.
-The focal point draws the viewer into the painting.
-Then they don't know whether to look left of right.
+It divides the painting in two.
+Then viewer doesn't know whether to look left of right.
 Indecision causes them to lose interest in the painting.

-Thirds-in-composition-verticalUse the vertical lines for tall subjects.
+The thirds rule in a portrait compositionUse the vertical lines for tall subjects.

 Tall or long paintings subjects may be placed along the third lines.